-The final position of the neck segments on the prosthesis stem within the bone is indicated by the scale within the window of the neck inserter.
-If the markings of the guide rod and neck inserter touch, the height of spacers used is shown in the window of the neck inserter.
-If no spacer is used the "0" line is referenced, if spacers are used, the corresponding line of reconstruction height of the spacers is used as reference.
-E.g. if a 10 mm spacer is used, the reference line is "10" (Fig. 17).
+The correct seating of the neck segment is verified through the window in the caliper.
+The window of the caliper should be in line with the correct line of the guide rod.
+If no spacer is used the "0" line is referenced (Fig. 18), if a spacers are used, the corresponding line of reconstruction height of the spacers is used as reference.
+E.g. if a 10mm spacer is used, the reference line is "10".

-The guide rod is removed and the neck fixed with the expansion bolt, using the neck inserter / screwdriver (K) (Fig. 18).
+This assures a safe seating of the teeth connection.
+The guide rod is removed and the neck fixed with the Expansion Bolt, using the Screwdriver (I) (Fig. 19).

-If no spacer or spacers up to +10 mm are used, the short expansion bolt is used.
-If spacers are used from +20 mm to +30 mm the long expansion bolt is used.
+If no spacer or spacers up to +10mm are used, the short Expansion Bolt is used.
+If spacers are used from +20mm to +30mm the long Expansion Bolt is used.

 A final trial reduction can be conducted using a plastic trial head.
-If necessary, the rotation can now be corrected by loosening the expansion bolt again.
-The guide rod is then reinserted into the stem and the neck segment can be rotated by slightly lifting it up before rotating.
-Then the steps of inserting and checking are repeated as described above.
+If necessary, the rotation can now be corrected by loosening the Expansion Bolt again.
+The guide rod is then reinserted into the stem and the neck segment can be rotated by slighly lifting it up before rotating.
+Then the steps of inserting and cheking are repeated as described above.